 Our customers' decisions to purchase our products are influenced by several factors outside of our control.
 The agreements we have with some of our largest customers do not have long-term purchase commitments and are generally cancellable by either party after a relatively short notice period.
-The loss of, or events affecting, one or more of these customers could have a material adverse effect on our business, financial condition, and results of operations (see Note 2.x to our consolidated financial statements).
+The loss of, or events affecting, one or more of these customers could have a material adverse effect on our business, financial condition, and results of operations (see Note 2aa to our consolidated financial statements).

 In addition, we do not have exclusive arrangements with our third-party distributors and large installers, many of which also market and sell products from our competitors.
 These distributors and large installers may terminate their relationships with us at any time and with little or no notice.
 Further, these distributors and large installers may fail to devote resources necessary to sell our products at the prices, in the volumes, and within the time frames that we expect, or may focus their marketing and sales efforts on products of our competitors.
-Termination of agreements with current distributors or large installers, failure by these distributors or large installers to perform as expected, or failure by us to cultivate new distributor or large installer relationships, could hinder our ability to expand our operations and harm our revenue and results of operations.
+Termination of agreements with current distributors or large installers, failure by these distributors or large installer relationships, could hinder our ability to expand our operations and harm our revenue and results of operations.